muammar/ml4chem/README.md

-This package is written in Python 3, and intends to offer modern and rich features to perform machine learning workflows for chemical physics.
+ML4Chem is a package to deploy machine learning for chemistry and materials science.
+It is written in Python 3, and intends to offer modern and rich features to perform machine learning (ML) workflows for chemical physics.

-A list of features and methods are shown below.
+A list of features and ML algorithms are shown below.

 - PyTorch backend.
 - Completely modular.
 You can use any part of this package in your project.